tanner-johnson2718/MEME_OS_3/Linking/README.md

-# Sharing, A Link to the Past
+# Hello World, A link to the past

 In this installment we will examine the process of linking.
 In [hello world](../Hello_World/) we looked at the contents and format of an executable.
 Many of the contents of an executable are reserved for the process of linking.
 Thus linking is natural second topic.
 We will first look at static linking followed by dynamic linking.
 The end goal here is first to obviously understand this process, but secondly to answer our unanswered questions from the previous exercise.